anthology-inc/at23-power-automate-workshop/README.md

 ![Screenshot of parameter dialog](screenshots/13.png)

 9. Save the flow
-10. Create a new Postman collection by pasting the URL and choosing `POST` as the method.
+10. In Postman (or a tool of your choice) pastie the URL and choose `POST` as the method.

 ![Screenshot of Postman request screen](screenshots/09.png)